LNCtips.com: How to be a Benevolent Dictator

 8) Finish by saying, "End of dictation."

 Voice recognition software turns your spoken words into text.
 There's a learning curve with any speech recognition software because you'll need to learn all the commands.
 Windows has free speech recognition software but it's not easy to find.
 I think the easiest way to access voice recognition in Windows 7 is to go to Start and type "speech recognition."
 In Windows 10, go to Start, Setting and then type "speech recognition."
 For best results, use a headset microphone, set the microphone up to work with the software, and take the speech tutorial.
-You can also purchase voice recognition software such as Dragon Naturally Speaking or e-Speaking.
+You can also purchase voice recognition software such as Dragon Naturally Speaking or free transcription tools.

 Let's look at the eight points listed above and see how they might change using voice recognition software.
 The commands I'm using are for the Windows speech recognition program.